 The Solar Generation

 This great shift towards a more sustainable world has created a significant opportunity for businesses to invest and utilise solar energy.
-The Australian government has invested over $3 billion in solar energy since 2014, making solar the most publicly funded low emissions technology in the country (Department of Industry, Science, Energy and Resources, 2020).
+The Australian government has invested over $3 billion in solar energy since 2014, making solar the most publicly funded low emissions technology in the country.

 Solar energy generated is expected to surpass coal in 2024, with Solar reaching 26 gigawatts of installed capacity compared to 22GW of coal power in 2025.
 This tremendous growth will bring an early closure to coal-powered plants.
 Although beneficial for the planet, early closures may destabilise the energy grid, prompting policy makers, regulators and network owners to rush market reform.
-“Therefore, there is a need to [..] increase energy diversification, demand-side management, battery storage systems to reduce intermittency, improved power system reliability and resilience using smart grid systems” (Australian Academy of Science, 2021, p.58).
+“Therefore, there is a need to [..] increase energy diversification, demand-side management, battery storage systems to reduce intermittency, improved power system reliability and resilience using smart grid systems”.

 The Cost of Solar

 Despite significant reductions in the price of solar technology throughout the supply chain, there are still considerable initial and ongoing costs involved with a solar system buyout, especially for small and medium sized businesses.
-Additionally, the aforementioned early closures of coal fired power plants and a policy vacuum addressing solar power integration had led to uncertainty amongst solar investors in regard to grid regulation and return on investment (PV Magazine, 2020).
+Additionally, the aforementioned early closures of coal fired power plants and a policy vacuum addressing solar power integration had led to uncertainty amongst solar investors in regard to grid regulation and return on investment.